ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 An application that uses Rendezvous() to establish a peer-to-peer connection in the presence of NATs will configure the Preconnection object with at least one a Local Endpoint that supports NAT binding discovery.
-It will then Resolve() the Preconnection, and pass the resulting list of Local Endpoints candidates to the peer via a signalling protocol, for example as part of an ICE {{?RFC5245}}
+It will then Resolve() the Preconnection, and pass the resulting list of Local Endpoint candidates to the peer via a signalling protocol, for example as part of an ICE {{?RFC5245}}
 exchange within SIP {{?RFC3261}} or WebRTC {{?RFC7478}}.
 The peer will then, via the same signalling channel, return the Remote Endpoint candidates.